 - a.
+Submit Change in Educational Offerings Application.
+DEAC reviews the application and selects approximately 25% of the educational content that the institution has selected to convert from clock hours to credit hours. - a.
 Submit a Change of Academic Units of Measurement Application, including additional course/program documentation listed below.
-The institution submits 25 percent of courses reflecting the revised academic units of measurement. - b.
+The institution submits 25 percent of courses reflecting the revised academic units of measurement. - b.a.
 The institution's Change of Academic Units of Measurement Application and course/program documentation are submitted to an off-site subject specialist for review.
 The institution will receive an invoice for the review fee.
-The institution receives an off-site subject specialist report and has 90 days to respond to any determination of partly met or unmet standards. - c.
+The institution receives an off-site subject specialist report and has 90 days to respond to any determination of partly met or unmet standards. - e.b.
 The Commission reviews all documentation submitted to date and approves or denies the substantive change in accordance with accreditation standards.